jdiouris/circuit3D/README.md

 - LOAD : load a circuit.
 - QUIT : quit the software.

+To select a block, click near the top left of the block.

 ## Component Layout

 Component layout are defined in text file in the cpt folder as a list of drawing instructions.